AloveIs/AdvancedML-Assignments/ass1/report.md

 Each of these datasets cannot "explain" any non-linear dataset, while $M_0$ can.
 On the other hand these models are flexible because they have parameter that can be tuned to a particular subset of datasets.

-##### Put image here

 ### Question 19

-$M_3$ is the most flexible one because it can move its decision boundary however it wants, it can express any linear  decision boundary.
-In particular it can explain all the datasets of $M_1$ and $M_2$ (because both linear) plus some more, which means that it must allocate less probability mass over those datasets spanned also by $M_1$ and $M_2$.
+$M_3$ is the most flexible one because it can move its decision boundary however it wants, it can express any linear boundary.
+In particular it can explain all the datasets of $M_1$ and $M_2$ (because both linear) plus some more, which means that it must allocate less probability mass over those datasets spanned also by $M_1$ and $M_2$ which is a somehow constraing.
 So the model pays this flexibility in less probability per each single dataset it "explains".
 The same consideration works for $M_2$ which is has more flexibility than $M_1$.
-Then $M_0$
+Then $M_0$ spread its probability over all dataset equally, which is the best a model can do to explain all dataset, but by doing so it does not leave any degree of freedom to move its probability on other datasets.

 ### Question 20